nodejs/node/doc/api/net.md

 * `error` {Object}
 * Returns: {net.Socket}

 Ensures that no more I/O activity happens on this socket.
+This destroys the stream but does not explicitly cause a TCP stream reset (RST).

 See, [`writable.destroy()`][] for further details.